Energy1190/rsudp/docsrc/index.rst

 | |github|
 | **Continuous sudden motion and visual monitoring of Raspberry Shake data**
 | *by Ian M. Nesbitt and Richard I. Boaz*
+|
+| *Maintained by Raspberry Shake, S.A. for use by the citizen science and seismology-in-school s communities.*

 .. |github| raw:: html